Variation of extremal length functions on Teichmuller space: Some Applications

 \end{proof}

+It was a long open problem that whether Teichm\"uller geodesic balls are convex.
 Kerckhoff \cite{Kerckhoff} has discovered an elegant and useful way to compute the Teichm\"{u}ller distance in terms of extremal length.
-It is an open problem that whether Teichm\"uller geodesic balls are convex.
-Recently, Lenzhen and Rafi \cite{LR} proved that extremal length functions are quasi-convex along any Teichm\"uller geodesic.
-As a corollary, they proved the quasiconvexity of Teichm\"uller geodesic balls.
+Lenzhen and Rafi \cite{LR} proved that extremal length functions are quasi-convex along any Teichm\"uller geodesic.
+As a corollary, they proved the quasi-convexity of Teichm\"uller geodesic balls.
+Recently, Bourque and Rafi \cite{BR} announced non-convexity of Teichm\"uller metric balls.
+It is interesting to contrast the above result of Lenzhen-Rafi to a corollary of Chaika-Masur-Wolf \cite{CMW} that the hyperbolic length can increase and decrease along Teichm\"uller geodesics.
 We hope that our study of extremal length variations may be applied in the study of the convexity of Teichm\"uller metric.